-The Edith Chase Conservation Award is given to “a living individual in recognition of his/her exceptionally meritorious contribution to resource use, allocation, and protection, especially the natural environment.
-It honors creative work of particular effectiveness in applying scientific knowledge or innovative work to to the conservation of energy, habitat, water, wetlands or wildlife.
+The Edith Chase Conservation Award is given to “a living individual in recognition of his/her/their meritorious contribution to resource use, allocation, and protection, especially the natural environment.
+It honors creative work of particular effectiveness in applying scientific knowledge, promoting awareness, or other innovative work to the conservation of energy, habitat, water, wetlands or wildlife.
 Individuals nominated for the award have made significant and well-recognized contributions to conservation, either in a volunteer role or above and beyond the responsibilities of their professional role.”

-The awardee is honored at the Portage Park Foundation dinner in May.
+The awardee is honored at the Portage Park Foundation dinner in the Spring.

-KEC offers micro-grants (less than $200) throughout the year, funded by members’ extra contributions.
+KEC offers mini-grants (less than $200) throughout the year, funded by members’ extra contributions.
 Click Here for the Mini Grant application (docx).

 KEC’s “Legacy for the Environment” grant is funded by its endowment and bequests.
 Grants are available by announcement only.
-Requests for Proposals go out as monies become available, typically every year or two.
+Requests for Proposals go out as funds become available, typically every year or two.
 Funding varies, but typically several applicants receive between $500 and $1,000.